rust-unofficial/patterns/functional/lenses.md

 }
 ```

-For a trait that's just supposed to parse data from a format and return a
+For a trait that is just supposed to parse data from a format and return a
 value, this looks odd.

 Why are all the return types type erased?

-To understand, keep the lens concept in mind and look at the definition of
+To understand that, we need to keep the lens concept in mind and look at the definition of
 the `Visitor` type that is passed in generically:

 ```rust,ignore